edatez/Code-Quiz/wk4-psuedocode.md

-* We'll be working to answer the following questions for the Timed Quiz Application:
+* Timed Quiz Application:
 * What kind of things or information does the code need to use or keep track of?
-This information will translate into the variables you'll need to define in your code.
+This information will translate into the variables that needs to be defined.
 * What kind of actions does my code need to perform?
-This information will become the functions you'll need to define.
+This will give me the functions.
 * How is each action supposed to be triggered or run?
-This will tell you what kind of event listeners you need to add to allow your code to run at the correct times.
+This will let me know what kind of event listeners I need to add to allow my code to run at the correct times.

 # Things In Code: